-About 10 to 20 people will participate in this study at the NIH Clinical Center in Bethesda, Maryland and University of Pennsylvania.
+About 10 to 20 people will participate in this study at the NIH Clinical Center in Bethesda, Maryland and the Hospital of the University of Pennsylvania, Philadelphia, PA.
 The study will have about 23 clinic visits during a 48 week period.